This question is from John, who is considering the psychological element of racing:

 Our Member's Answer

-July's member's answer was from Chris in Cardiff (who's cross country crazy.
-That's a lot of Cs).
+Chris in Cardiff is cross country crazy.

 “I understand where you're coming from because I struggle with this too.
 Racing regularly works for me.
 I learn where my limits are and I suppose I've learnt over the years that although the body can hurt during a tough race it's only temporary and nothing bad is going to happen.
 If you do race regularly not every race has to be a full effort.
 It's fine to ease back occasionally.
 Pick the important races and give it your all for them.”